 A Montessori education includes three essential elements - independence, freedom within limits, and respect for each child's development.
 Students in a Montessori school are placed in mixed age classroom where they are given choices of activities within large blocks of time set aside for investigative work.
 This work is primarily discovery based and relies on specialized educational materials.
 Maria Montessori's philosophy and materials are readily adapted into the modern home school environment which naturally includes students of various ages.
 The prepared environment and independent learning appeals to Moms who are supervising several levels while tending to other needs within the home.
 The Task Card Approach supports many of Montessori's philosophies, but especially those of orientation to the environment, order, exploration, purposeful activity (work), communication, and exactness.
 The Task Card Approach relies on the use of a Prepared Environment within the home or classroom.
 This learning space is tailored to the size of the child, arranged to allow for freedom of movement, demonstrates beauty, reinforces a sense of order, and is limited to materials that support the child's development.

 Purists may find that the Task Card Approach is not for them, but those who are comfortable with an eclectic approach will see how the Task Card Approach can be adapted to support a variety of specific educational paradigms.
-The scope and sequence of our materials is classical and those who want to emphasize Charlotte Mason's approach will find that they place their focus on living books and oral narrations.
-Those who want to build a Montessori atmosphere in their home will provide an extra shelf of self correcting materials from one of the Montessori educational catalogs.
-The ready-made cards and detailed Introduction pull the best of these approaches together in an engaging and practical way.
-The Task Card Approach has a level of malleability that allows it to go the distance in meeting your unique goals for your family.
+The scope and sequence of our materials is classical and those who want to emphasize Charlotte Mason's approach will find that they naturally place their focus on living books and oral narrations.
+Those who want to build a Montessori atmosphere in their home or classroom will provide an extra shelf of self correcting materials from one of the Montessori educational catalogs.
+The ready-made cards and detailed Introduction will assist you in your efforts to pull the best of these approaches together in an engaging and practical way.
+The Task Card Approach has a level of malleability that allows it to go the distance in meeting the unique goals you have for your students and children.